Keralotsavam 2009: Plot

 Padmanabhan Embranthiri is running an institution viz.
 'Kalanikethan'.
 He is invited to perform the Kerala art forms on the stage of a cultural festival named Keralotsavam 2009.
 His daughter Ganga was doing research in Mohiniyattam.
 So she was entrusted in doing all the arrangements of the programme.

 Sandeep Subramanyam arrives there to perform Kalaripayattu.
 There he meets Ganga and falls in love.
 But he is a terrorist named Javed Ibrahim in disguise and his mission is to blast a bomb during the Keralotsavam event.
 The terrorist group aims to destroy the communal harmony and evoke a riot.
 Whether or not Sandeep aka Javed succeeds in the mission forms the climax of the movie.

 Cast

+Production

+Vishnupriya made her lead debut through this film.

 Release

-The film was originally scheduled to release on 4 December 2009 before being delayed to 11th.

-Box office

-The film had an average box office run.
+The film was released during Christmas 2009.